ietf-rats-wg/key-attestation/draft-ietf-rats-pkix-key-attestation.md

 The attribute "hwmodel" differentiates models, products, and variants manufactured by a particular OEM.
 A model must be unique within a given "oemid".
 This is a sequence of bytes and is not meant to be a human readable string.

 The attribute "hwversion" is a text string reporting the version of the hardware.
-This attributes must be interpreted along with the attribute "hwmodel".
+This attribute must be interpreted along with the attribute "hwmodel".

 The attribute "swname" is a text string reporting the name of the firmware running on the platform.